JEFFERSON H. MASSEY, ATTORNEY AT LAW ~ Check out our affordable prices!

-Dissolution.
+Dissolution of Marriage.
 For a dissolution you and your spouse agree on all matters of the division of debts, the division of assets, and the custody of the minor children.
 This is the fastest, cheapest and easiest way to terminate your marriage.
 If you cannot agree on everything or if your spouse will not appear in Court, you must file a divorce.

 In a Dissolution, both parties sign a Separation Agreement which is filed with the Court.
 After 5 to 7 weeks both parties appear in Court for a hearing to finalize the marriage.
 If there are minor children involved, both parties are required to complete a Parenting Seminar.